Prison

 History

 On July 7, 1824, the County Commissioners advertised for proposals for erecting a stone jail, the dimensions of which were to be 35 x 50 feet, two stories high, with walls two and one-half feet in thickness.
 The lower floor was to have four rooms and the upper six, with the cost estimated at $2,400, but its final cost proved to be $2,600.
-On October 1, 1827, a stone wall enclosing the jail yard was contructed at a cost of $950.
+On October 1, 1827, a stone wall enclosing the jail yard was constructed at a cost of $950.
 This original jail, with slight alterations and improvements, served the County for the remainder of the Century.

 On April 4, 1902, bids were received for the erection of a new brick jail, in which was also to be the residence of the sheriff.
 The contract was for $26,000, but changes in the plans increased its cost to over $30,000.